spojit-flow/spojit-docs/docs/user-guide/services/json-parser.md

 ___

 This service can write a JSON file from source data which could be used that to create a file on a FTP or make a request in the JSON format.
 It can also read the data from a JSON file which would create data output.

+!!! tip "Tip"

+    Choose the `writeToString` or `readFromString` methods to input/output as a string instead of a file.
 ___
 ### Writing a JSON file